slim-gears/slimrepo/README.md

 * **Bulk operations support** - *Bulk update* and *bulk delete* are supported
 * **Light-weight** - simple and has a low package footprint

-## Installation for Android project
+## Gradle config for Android project

 **Step 1.** Enable annotation processing for your project (if not enabled yet)
 ```gradle